-There were no borrowings made or outstanding during the years ended December 31, 2012 or 2011.
-During 2012 and 2011 we were in compliance with the financial and other covenants under the Agreement and no event of default existed.
+There were no other borrowings made during the year ended December 31, 2013 and 2012.
+During 2013 and 2012 we were in compliance with the financial and other covenants under the Restated Credit Agreement and Agreement, respectively, and no event of default existed.